KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 The intended usecase is scenes that do not change drastically, for instance when displaying product models or a room.
 It is not intended for gaming like usecases where the viewpoint and environment changes dramitically, for instance from dimly lit outdoor night environments to a highly illuminated hallway.

-This setting is a way to avoid having too high scene brightess, that would result in clamping of output values.
-Or to avoid a scene from being too dark.
+This setting is a way to avoid having too high scene brightess, that would result in clamping of output values, or to avoid a scene from being too dark.

 pseudocode for scene aperture calculation, this shall be performed before the reference OOTF.
 Meaning that the resulting `color` parameter shall be passed to BT_2100_OOTF.

+Where `luminance` is the total scene or frame light contribution, ie the scene max brightness.

 ```
 luminance = clamp(luminance, minLuminance, maxLuminance)